The Ultimate 2021 Leather Sofa Guide

-You might have heard of terms like "genuine leather", "top grain" and "full grain", which refer to leathers obtained from different parts of cowhide.
-You might have also heard of the terms "full aniline" and "semi-aniline" which refer to how leather is coloured.
+You might have heard of terms like "genuine leather", "top grain" and "full grain", which refer to leathers obtained from different parts of animal hide.
+You might have also heard of the terms "full aniline" and "semi-aniline", which refer to the dyeing process.
 A combination of these factors broadly constitutes leather quality.
-This guide serves to explain what these terms actually mean (no, the average salesman does not know) and better inform your purchase decisions.
+This guide serves to explain what these terms actually mean, for you to make a more informed purchase decision (and no, the average salesman does not know).

 FULL GRAIN VS TOP GRAIN VS GENUINE LEATHER